The Commission for the Accreditation of Birth Centers is:

 - The only accrediting organization dedicated exclusively to the quality of the operation and services of all birth centers regardless of ownership, primary care provider, location, or population served.

-- An independent not-for-profit organization that accredits developing and existing freestanding birth centers and Alongside Maternity Centers in the United States of America, according to established national standards for birth centers.
+- An independent not-for-profit organization that accredits developing and existing freestanding birth centers and Alongside Midwifery Units in the United States of America, according to established national standards for birth centers.

 History and Purpose